DataScienceCoach/BlennsLib/README.md

 # **Blenns Library** 📈
-*A Deep Learning Stock Prediction Tool with Candlestick Pattern Recognition*
+*A Deep Learning Stock Prediction Tool with Candlestick Images and Volume*

 ---